 - Brief review of basic neuroanatomy and neurobiology (in-depth aspects of both will be covered as they become relevant to specific disorders)

 - Neurodevelopmental disorders discussed will include (but not be limited to) Williams Syndrome, Fragile X Syndrome, Down Syndrome and Rett Syndrome.

 - Neurodegenerative disorders discussed will include (but not be limited to) Huntington’s Disease, Parkinson’s Disease, Fragile X Tremor and Ataxia Syndrome, (FXTAS) and Alzheimer’s Disease.

-- Genetic mechanisms commonly involved in neurodevelopmental and neurodegenerative disorders
+- Genetic and/or molecular mechanisms commonly involved in neurodevelopmental and neurodegenerative disorders

 - Clinical, cognitive and neural phenotypes of these disorders